“Location. Location. Location.”

-The money is accessible with a debit card (and sometimes checks), and some companies (including SoFi) charge no fees and have no minimum balance requirements.
+The money is accessible with a debit card (and sometimes checks), and some companies (including SoFi) have no minimum balance requirements.

 Some online accounts also come with an app that allows users to link other accounts and track their spending and saving—a benefit that can be particularly useful when you’re working to accumulate a down payment for a home.